 Lack of health-care personnel and medicine in prisons, combined with malnutrition and dehydration, made infection or illness life threatening; cases of beriberi were recorded, and the deaths of prisoners were seldom investigated.
 Only two of the 31 prisons had a full-time doctor and medical staff, but they lacked adequate medicine and funds.
-The CCP had a sick ward where approximately 30 patients were crowded into a room 15 by 30 feet.
+The Conakry Central Prison (CCP) had a sick ward where approximately 30 patients were crowded into a room 15 by 30 feet.
 Prisoners relied on family members, charities, or NGOs to bring medication, but visitors often had to pay bribes to provide the medicine to prisoners.
 There were reports of detainees' deaths.
-In August a detainee who spent seven months in pretrial detention for suspicion of theft died in prison at Dinguiraye (Upper Guinea).
-Neglect, mismanagement, and lack of resources were prevalent.
+As of September at least nine prisoners had died at the CCP.
+The circumstances around their deaths remained unclear.
+Mismanagement, neglect, and lack of resources were prevalent.
 Toilets did not function, and prisoners slept and ate in the same space used for sanitation purposes.
 Access to drinking and bathing water was inadequate.
 Many prisons were former warehouses with little ventilation.
 Temperatures were stifling, and electricity was insufficient.